 No Alcohol Before Bedtime – I almost did not include this because many people already know that while alcohol can put you to sleep it can often wake you up several times during the night.
 A drink or a glass of wine with an early dinner is okay.

-Minimize Electrical Gadgets in your Bedroom – a lamp is good with an incandescent bulb is best for reading and a feeling of warmth, an alarm clock (without excessive lighting) if you need one (not an alarm on your electronic device).
+Minimize Electrical Gadgets in your Bedroom – a lamp is good with an incandescent bulb and is best for reading and a feeling of warmth.
+An alarm clock without excessive lights if you need one is okay but not an alarm on your electronic device.
 Watching television in-bed, surfing the net from your smartphone or tablet is bad for your sleep hygiene.
 Best to turn off your cell phone or tablet if you are keeping them in your bedroom.

 muse on your day, begin the letting go process

-One to Three Hours Before Sleep – These are nightly rituals, that when I use them assist me in getting a better night’s sleep.
+One to Three Hours Before Sleep – These are nightly rituals, that when I use them, they assist me in getting a better night’s sleep.
 Admittedly I don’t use them as much as I could.

 As you begin to enjoy your beverage muse on your day, begin the letting go process.

 Next take care of brushing your teeth and all those to-do things before laying down to engage in optimal rest.

 If you get in bed before the 40-minute period before closing your eyes, plan on reading, listening to music or doing some breath work, but ideally this should occur after taking medications and/or supplements.